SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 ### General functions

-- Documentation of the implementation of requirements will be expanded.
+- The documentation of requirement implementation will be expanded.
 - The configuration of domain-specific content will be optimized.
-- Improved support for domain updates.
+- Support for domain updates will be improved.

 ## Q1 2026